OpenSesame/engineering-blog/content/blog/typescript-utility-types/index.md

 [O﻿mit](https://www.typescriptlang.org/docs/handbook/utility-types.html#omittype-keys) works the opposite way: it filters out properties of a given type.
 This is useful when you want to use an existing type but overwrite one or more of its properties.

-Maybe you already have the concept of a "variant" in your design system and you need to expose it as a prop for a custom button.
+For example, maybe you have the concept of a "variant" in your design system and you need to expose it as a prop for a custom button, but the new component library you're adopting already uses "variant."
 You might try something like this:

 ```typescript
 import Button, { ButtonProps } from '@mui/material/Button';